Women in Turkey

-Women in Turkey are women who live in or are from Turkey.
-Turkey gave full political rights to women, including the right to elect and be elected locally in 1930 (nationwide in 1934).
+Women in Turkey obtained full political participation rights, including the right to vote and run for office nationwide offices in 1934.
 Article 10 of the Turkish Constitution bans any discrimination, state or private, on the grounds of sex.
 It is the first country to have a woman as the President of its Constitutional Court.
 Article 41 of the Turkish Constitution reads that the family is "based on equality between spouses".

+There are many historical examples of Turkish women involved in public life and activism.
 The Turkish feminist movement began in the 19th century during the decline of the Ottoman Empire when the Ottoman Welfare Organisation of Women was founded in 1908.
 The ideal of gender equality was embraced after the declaration of the Republic of Turkey by the administration of Mustafa Kemal Atatürk, whose modernising reforms included a ban on polygamy and the provision of full political rights to Turkish women by 1930.

-Turkish women continue to be the victims of rape and honour killings, especially in Turkish Kurdistan, where most crimes against women take place.
+Turkish women continue to be the victims of rape and honour killings, especially in Turkish Kurdistan, where most crimes against women in Turkey take place.
 Research by scholars and government agencies indicate widespread domestic violence among the people of Turkey, as well as in the Turkish diaspora.
-Despite Turkey being a patriarchal society, there are many historical examples of Turkish women involved in public life and activism.
+Turkey is the first and only country to withdraw from the Istanbul Convention, the Council of Europe Convention on Preventing and Combating Violence Against Women and Domestic Violence.
+It was estimated in 2012 that 40 percent of women have experienced physical sexual violence.
+The participation of Turkish women in the labour force stands at about 35 percent.

-Women in Turkey face significant discrimination in employment, and, in some regions, education.
-The participation of Turkish women in the labor force is less than half of that of the European Union average and while several campaigns have been successfully undertaken to promote female literacy, there is still a gender gap in secondary education.
-There is also widespread occurrence of child marriage in Turkey, the practice being especially widespread in the eastern and central parts of the country.
+Women in Turkey face discrimination in employment, and, in some regions, education.
+The participation of Turkish women in the labor force is less than half of that of the European Union average, and while several campaigns have been successfully undertaken to promote female literacy, there is still a gender gap in secondary education.
+Child marriage in Turkey dropped below 1%, although some cases still occur in the Kurdish-inhabited eastern parts of the country.

-In 2018, Turkey ranked 130th in the World Economic Forum gender gap index, out of 149 countries.

 History

+Sultanate of Women

-In the course of the 16th and 17th centuries during the Sultanate of Women, women of the Imperial Harem had extraordinary influence on politics of Ottoman Empire.
-Many of the Sultans during this time were minors and it was their mothers, like Kösem Sultan, or sometimes daughters of the sultan as Mihrimah Sultan, leaders of the Harem, who effectively ruled the Empire.
+In the course of the 16th and 17th centuries during the Sultanate of Women, women of the Imperial Harem had extraordinary influence on politics of the Ottoman Empire.
+The sultans did not fear their female relatives as much as they feared their male relatives, allowing women to become close advisers.
+Many of the Sultans during this time were minors and it was their mothers, like Kösem Sultan, who were the leaders of the Harem and effectively ruled the Empire, though sometimes it was the daughter of the sultan, as with Mihrimah Sultan.
 Most of these women were of slave origin.
 The period started in 1520 during the reign of Suleiman the Magnificent until 1656, the reign of Mehmed IV.